caiobiodere/cordova-template-framework7-vue-webpack/README.md

 * **Cordova:** _6.0.0_
 * **Node.js:** _6.5.0_ (Supports ES6)

-## ~WARNING: Currently live reload command not working in Mac OS and Linux.
-I'll update template when next `extract-text-webpack-plugin` stable version released.~

-## Stable version of `extract-text-webpack-plugin` released today.
-I'll update the template tomorrow.
+## WARNING (For Linux and Mac OS users): Currently live reload command not working in Mac OS and Linux.
+Stable version of `extract-text-webpack-plugin` released today(24.02.2017), i'll start to update 25.02.2017.

 ---